Monodromy of stratified braid groups, II: Framed braid groups

 Conversely, we claim that given any $(x_1, \dots, x_n) \in \Z^n$, this is realized as $(\psi(\alpha_1), \dots, \psi(\alpha_n))$ for some relative winding number function $\psi$.
 One provisionally extends $\psi$ from $\{\alpha_1, \dots, \alpha_n\}$ to $\cA_\kappa$ by declaring $\psi(\beta)$ to be the value computed from the appropriate $\psi(\alpha_i)$ via the twist-linearity formula, and one seeks to verify that this is well-defined: if $f, g \in PB_{\kappa}$ satisfy $f(\alpha_i) = g(\alpha_i)= \beta$, must the value $\psi(\beta)$ as computed from $f$ agree with that given by $g$?
 Abusing notation, we will write $``\psi(f(\alpha_i))''$ to denote the value obtained by factoring $f$ into Dehn twists and repeatedly applying the twist-linearity formula.

 A first question is whether $\psi(f(\alpha_i))$ is even independent of the factorization of $f$ into twists.
 To do so, we will examine a presentation for $PB_\kappa = PB_{n+p+1}(S^2)$.
-This is given as a quotient of the planar pure braid group $PB_{n+p+1}$ by the central twist $T_z$, where $z \subset \C$ is a curve separating $\infty$ from the remaining distinguished points.
+Attaching a singly-punctured disk to the boundary of an $n+p$-punctured disk realizes $PB_{n+p+1}(S^2)$ as a quotient of the planar pure braid group $PB_{n+p+1}$ by the central twist $T_z$, where $z \subset \C$ is a curve separating $\infty$ from the remaining distinguished points \cite[Section 3.6]{FM}.
 Every relation in $\PB_{n+p+1}$ is a product of commutators \cite[Section 9.3]{FM}.
-It therefore suffices to show that (a) $\psi([T_c,T_d](\alpha)) = \psi(\alpha)$ for arbitrary curves $c,d$ on $\C_\kappa$, and, (b) $T_z$ preserves winding numbers.
-But the sum of the orders of the $n+p$ distinguished points enclosed by $z$ is $-1$ (being composed of $n$ roots of order $-1$ and $p$ critical points of orders $k_i$ summing to $n-1$), so by twist-linearity, $T_z$ has no effect on winding numbers.
+It therefore suffices to show that (a) $\psi([T_c,T_d](\alpha)) = \psi(\alpha)$ for arbitrary curves $c,d$ on $\C_\kappa$, and, (b) $T_z$ preserves winding numbers. (b) is easy to establish - the sum of the orders of the $n+p$ distinguished points enclosed by $z$ is $-1$ (being composed of $n$ roots of order $-1$ and $p$ critical points of orders $k_i$ summing to $n-1$), so by twist-linearity, $T_z$ has no effect on winding numbers.

 It remains to consider (a).
 Writing

 we find, by the twist-linearity formula,